ttax00/ttax00/README.md

 # Hello world!
 There is so much to learn.

-🌊 I'm Tech, a hobbyist developer situating in Tokyo.
+🌊 I'm a passionate developer situating in Tokyo.

 🔭 Curiosity driven, with a healthy emphasis on safe, performant, and ergonomic programming patterns.